 Lydia hopes to educate consumers about the importance of reading labels and researching ingredients, while creating a socially conscious company.
 WEBA regularly donates bar soaps and gift baskets to non-profits and food pantries.

-Lydia also decided to avoid using palm oil, a controversial product that has been shown to be responsible for mass deforestation and habitat loss for the orangutan, particularly in Malaysia.
+WEBA bar soaps are also made without palm oil, a controversial product that has been responsible for mass deforestation and habitat loss for many indigenous species.
+One threatened species is the orangutan in Malaysia.
 Ethically sourced, naturally derived ingredients cost more, but many consumers feel that they are worth paying a little more for.